 Often a previously held view may change when a person is actually confronted with the reality of the diagnosis.
 For instance, someone who may have believed that she would never have contemplated abortion may now feel it is the only option.
 Likewise, a woman previously convinced that abortion in the face of an abnormality would be the natural choice may suddenly find herself filled with doubts.

 Terminate or continue?

-The woman is now confronted by the reality of the situation and is in crisis, having to make a decision that will impact dramatically on her and her partner’s lives.
-The dilemma is for the couple to endeavour to cope with an impaired child or take “an active and `causative’ role in their pregnancy loss”, i.e. decide on an abortion (Blumberg, 1984).
+The woman is now confronted by the reality of the situation and is in crisis, having to make a decision that will impact dramatically on her life and that of her partner.
+The dilemma is for the couple to endeavour to cope with an impaired child or take an active role in ending the life of that child, i.e. decide on an abortion.
 For a child to predecease a parent goes against the natural order of things, so how much greater the anguish when one is to consider a decision to foreclose on the life of one’s offspring?

 Reasons often given for terminating

 - Out of love for the baby and/or not wanting the baby to suffer